 - Select your shipping carrier. eBay offers shipping from the “big three” shipping services--USPS, FedEx, and UPS.
 Select the shipping provider you want to use.

 - Enter your product details.
 Here you’ll be able to finalize your product’s shipping details, like dimensions and weight.
 If your product’s volumetric specifications exceed the shipping option you selected, you’ll receive an on-screen notification.
 Continue working through shipping options until you find a service that matches the product’s needs.

 - Select any optional services.
 You’ll have the option of choosing additional services, like signature upon delivery, package insurance, and faster shipping speeds.
 Choose any that apply (or that your buyer requested) and continue to the next step.

 - Choose the shipping date.
 After shipping services are finalized, select the date the package will ship out.
 Proceed to the next step when this is done.

 - Complete payment. eBay offers several payment gateway providers with which to purchase labels, including PayPal, Apple Pay, and Google Pay.
 Select the eCommerce payment method you’ll be using and complete your transaction.

 - Print your label.
 After payment, eBay will automatically generate the shipping label.
-You can use a thermal shipping label printer to quickly and easily print labels, especially if you do this all day in a warehouse.
+If you haven't yet learned how to print shipping labels, you can use a shipping label printer to do it quickly.
+This is especially useful if you print labels all day in a warehouse.